dadipydideepak6304116855/dadipydideepak6304116855/README.md

 - 👋 Hello,I’m Dadi Pydi Deepak
-- 👀 Java Fullstack developer
+- 👀 Java Fullstack developer(Application Engineer)
-- 🌱 I’m currently working at Wipro
+- 🌱 I’m currently working at Amazon
 - 💞️ I’m looking to collaborate to work on Fullstack development
 - 📫 You can reach me out on phone-6304116855,dadideepak07@gmail.com